 The CTF provides an accommodation allowance for eligible apprentices and trainees in regional Western Australia, aiding their travel to scheduled off-the-job training with an RTO.
 The allowance covers the accommodation cost difference per training night and the rebate from the Department of Training and Workforce Development (DTWD).

 This grant provides additional support to employers, apprentices, and trainees involved in the reconstruction efforts after a natural disaster.
 Employers in affected regions can claim up to $3,000 annually until June 2025, while apprentices or trainees can receive up to $1,000 annually for expenses.

-The Apprentice Tool Allowance (ATA) is a $4.5 million program by Construction Training Fund.
-The program will provide eligible apprentices and trainees with a rebate of $500 for the purchase of relevant tools and/or safety equipment that is required for the apprentice’s on-the-job work.
+The Apprentice Tool Allowance (ATA) was a $4.5 million program by the Construction Training Fund.
+The program provided eligible apprentices and trainees with a rebate of $500 for the purchase of relevant tools and/or safety equipment required for their on-the-job work.

-This program will last for a period of 12 months, covering relevant expenses incurred by eligible apprentices during the period 1 July 2022 to 30 June 2023.
+This program lasted for a period of 12 months, covering expenses incurred by eligible apprentices from 1 July 2022 to 30 June 2023.

 - provide financial support for apprentices' and trainees' on-the-job activities

 - promote safety and help update safety equipment